aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

 ---

 **Congratulations!!!** You have completed setting up your AWS Cloud9 environment and have cloned the project.
-In the next section, you will [load the given dataset into Amazon Neptune Cluster](../2_LOAD_DATA/README.md)
+In the next section, you will [configure AppSync](../2_APPSYNC/README.md)

 [Go back to the home page](../README.md)